Ravager (DC Comics): DC Rebirth

 Grant's backstory is expanded upon in Deathstroke: Rebirth.
 In his younger years as a child, he had a strained relationship with his father Slade, who was hard on him, and was distant from his younger brother Joseph.
 His strained family life provokes him to run away as a teenager, unknowingly encountering young members of H.I.V.E who have been spying on his family and take the chance to recruit him.
 Grant established a relationship with one of the young women and came to join H.I.V.E in his adult life.
 In the storyline "The Lazarus Contract", Deathstroke attempts to resurrect Grant by stealing Wally West and Ace West's super-speed to travel back in time and change the past, but is unsuccessful.

 Unknown

 The second Ravager is an unnamed assassin who is hired by Two-Face to eliminate Batman.
 Ravager lures Batman into a trap by building up his reputation as a dangerous serial killer.
-During a confrontation at the top of a dam, Ravager is defeated and falls to the water below, never to be seen again.
+During a confrontation on the side of a dam, Batman kicks Ravager into the rushing water below, never to be seen again.